Luc307/ScreenshotTool/README.md

-A tool that uses AI to automatically rename and organize photos, videos, and files in the download folder.
+A tool that uses AI to automatically rename and organize photos and videos, and files in the download folder.